bruno-figliuzzi/blob_net/README.md

 Scripts
 -----------------

-- Training set generation
+Training set generation

---generation.py    *# Synthetic images generation*
+-generation.py    *# Synthetic images generation*

-- Segmentation
+Segmentation

---network.py       *# Neural network implementation*
+- network.py       *# Neural network implementation*
---dataset.py       *# Methods used by the neural network to handle the dataset* --train.py         *# Neural network training* --segmentation.py  *# Segmentation of the images of the database* --metrics.py       *# Segmentation metrics*
+- dataset.py       *# Methods used by the neural network to handle the dataset*
+- train.py         *# Neural network training*
+- segmentation.py  *# Segmentation of the images of the database*
+- metrics.py       *# Segmentation metrics*

-- Other
+Other

---kmeans.py        *# Segmentation with a K-means algorithm*
+-kmeans.py        *# Segmentation with a K-means algorithm*